Bedrock-OSS/bedrock-wiki/docs/commands/execute-at-block.md

 :::warning

 -   This system must be used with caution when a large number of blocks are involved, as it can cause a lag spike due to a temporary entity being generated for each block.
 -   When used in areas containing fully-filled composter blocks, it could falsely replace it.
-If you have any such builds or blocks in your world that could be affected, please use the slightly tweaked version of it at the end of this page **[here](/commands/execute-at-block#system-modified)**, which involves **3 additonal commands**.
+If you have any such builds or blocks in your world that could be affected, please use the slightly tweaked version of it at the end of this page **[here](/commands/execute-at-block#system-modified)**, which involves **3 additional commands**.

 :::